SamRobinson123/IndividualRepo/README.md

 As a member of the **Group6Capstone** team, I contributed significantly to the project through the following efforts:

 1. **Feature Engineering and EDA**:
-   - Developed survival-related features, such as "Time to Failure," which was calculated from unplanned maintenance logs.
+   - Developed survival-related features, such as "Time to Failure".
    - Engineered machine-level attributes to represent historical maintenance schedules, part replacements, and operational time.

 2. **Model Development**:
-   - Designed and implemented the **Cox Proportional Hazards Survival Model** to predict time-to-failure, focusing on hazard rates for each machine.
+   - Designed and implemented the **Random Forrest Regressor Model** to try and impute missing values.

-3. **Validation and Optimization**:
-   - Assessed model performance using survival-specific metrics, such as the Concordance Index, and refined features to improve predictions.

 ### 🚀 Business Value of the Solution
 The survival models provide valuable insights for Swire Coca-Cola by: